-Revised section Source section (U.S. Code) 9306 46:216g
+$Revised\ section$ Source section (U.S. Code) 46:216g 9306 Castian 0206 mahihita Star to an local magnitude

 Section 9306 prohibits State or local regulations of pilotage on the Great Lakes and is part of the exception provided by law envisioned under section 8501(a).